GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Admin Controls

 The Admin Controls are where the store owner has additional functionality outside a normal registered user. here the admin has control on product management.
-This can be navigated to via the offscreen canvas dropdown menu and via the footer, for easy of access.
+This can be navigated to via the offscreen canvas dropdown menu and via the footer, for ease of access.

-The admin views contains an orders list and quotes lists where they can check orders placed and quotes requested regarding paint and tech services.
+The admin views contain an orders list and quotes lists where they can check orders placed and quotes requested regarding paint and tech services.
 This helps the store owner to keep track of purchases made by customers and quotes that need tendering to manage their workload.
 If a customer has a query and gets in contact with the site, they store owner can quickly search their order/quote by submitting some data to the search filter to the left.

 The admin can add more products and related product details.
-Additionally, new delivery methods can be added to the store, if the store admin wishes to add at a later date.
+Additionally, new delivery methods can be added to the store if the store admin wishes to add at a later date.

  Any time the Store Owner wants to delete a product or an old order/quote, all these delete actions have a pop-up modal asking the Owner "Are you sure you want to delete...".
 This gives the store owner some confidence in that if they accidentally pressed a delete button, the item it would delete needs confirmation before this can be done.